-My effective health care goals include expanding preventative health care education with group and individualized services.
+My goals for effective health care include expanding preventative health care education with group and individualized services.
 Research on the cost efficiency of preventative health care services in the past has found that money spent on preventative health guidance tends to save more money in acute care spending than the cost of the preventative health education.

 Research into the effects of glyphosate on soil bacteria is needed as the herbicide was originally patented as an antibiotic and as it is being used in more areas it may be adding to the development of antibiotic resistant pathogens.

 Funding for research into more environmentally safe sanitizing products and use of pathogen resistant microbiome friendly cleansers is also a priority.
 Positive microbes cover surfaces in small amounts and can help protect against more dangerous ones.

 Providing fluoride treatments topically for children might be safer for the health of individuals across the lifespan and for the environment.
 Water fluoridation is an old policy that needs to be reevaluated.